Algorithmic Randomness in Continuous-Time Markov Chains: Random state sequences

-The parameter $s$ is sometimes called a \textit{patience parameter}, because the convergence in (ii) can be very slow.
 A probabilistic transition system $\sq = (Q, \pi)$ is \textit{computable} if the elements of $Q$ are naturally represented in such a way that (i) the probability transition matrix $\pi:Q \times Q \rightarrow [0,1]$ is computable in the above sense, and (ii) the support of $\pi$ and the set of terminal states are decidable.
-(It is well known (\cite{oKo91}, \cite{oWeih00}) that (ii) does not follow from (i).
-Fortunately, (ii) does hold in many cases of interest, including chemical reaction networks).
+(It is well known that (ii) does not follow from (i)~\cite{oKo91,oWeih00}.
+Fortunately, (ii) does hold in many cases of interest, including chemical reaction networks.)

-Similarly, an initialization $\sigma$ of a probabilistic transition system $\sq = (Q, \pi)$ is \textit{computable} if (i) the function $\sigma:Q \rightarrow [0,1]$ is computable, and (ii) the \textit{support} of $\sigma$ is decidable.
+Similarly, an initialization $\sigma$ of a probabilistic transition system $\sq = (Q, \pi)$ is \textit{computable} if (i) the function $\sigma:Q \rightarrow [0,1]$ is computable, and (ii) the support of $\sigma$ is decidable.

 Let $\sq$ be a probabilistic transition system that is computable, and let $\sigma$ be an initialization of $\sq$ that is also computable.
-A state sequence $\b{q} \in \mathds{A}[\sq](\sigma)$ is (\textit{algorithmically}) \textit{random} if there is no lower semi-computable $(\sq, \sigma)$-martingale that succeeds on $\b{q}$.
+A state sequence $\b{q} \in \mathds{A}_{\sq}(\sigma)$ is (\textit{algorithmically}) \textit{random} if there is no lower semicomputable $(\sq, \sigma)$-martingale that succeeds on $\b{q}$.

-This notion of random sequences in $\mathds{A}[\sq](\sigma)$ closely resembles the well-understood theory of random sequences on a finite alphabet \cite{zvonkin1970complexity, schnorr1977survey}.
-The main differences are that here the state set may be countably infinite; transitions from a state to itself are forbidden; and a state sequence may terminate, in which case it is clearly random.
+This notion of random sequences in $\mathds{A}_{\sq}(\sigma)$ closely resembles the well-understood theory of random sequences on a finite alphabet \cite{zvonkin1970complexity, schnorr1977survey}.
+The main differences are that here the state set may be countably infinite; transitions from a state to itself are forbidden; and a positive-probability state sequence may terminate, in which case it is clearly random.
+The following analogs of the theorems of Ville and Schnorr hold for probabilistic transition systems.